In an effort to promote diversity, PhD scholarships for minorities are becoming easier to find.

 Deadline: February 19th

-Funded by Tyler Technologies, the Minorities in Government Finance Scholarship is granted for $8,000 each year through the Government Finance Officers Association (GFOA) to outstanding minority master’s or Ph.D. students preparing for a career in state or local government finance.
-Qualified majors include public administration, accounting, finance, economics, political science, nonprofit management, and business.
-U.S. or Canadian citizens can be enrolled full-time or part-time at an accredited North American institution.
+Funded by Tyler Technologies, the Minorities in Government Finance Scholarship awards $8,000 each year.
+The scholarship is awarded through the Government Finance Officers Association.
+The award goes to outstanding master’s or Ph.D. students preparing for a career in state or local government finance.
+Candidates must belong to an underrepresented ethnic group.
+Qualified majors include:

 Contact